City celebrates International Nurses Day

 Each year to celebrate the day a service is held in Westminster Abbey in London.
 During the Service, a symbolic lamp is taken from the Nurses' Chapel in the Abbey and handed from one nurse to another.
 It is then placed on the High Altar signifying the passing of knowledge from one nurse to another.

 The ICN also chooses a theme for the year, ranging from ‘Nurses: Fighting AIDS stigma, working for all’ to ‘Mental Health – Nurses in Action’.
-This year’s theme is ‘Nurses: A Force for Change’.
+This year’s theme is ‘Nurses: A Voice to Lead, Achieving the Sustainable Development Goals’.

-Speaking at the City celebration, Debra Salmon, Professor of Community Health in the School of the Health Sciences, said:
+Speaking about the celebration, Professor Debra Salmon, Dean-elect of the School of the Health Sciences, said: